JopjeKnopje/fdf/README.md

 * Using memset 1800-2100 fps WTFFF??! (colors are incorrect tho because of the 1 byte thing).
 * Using a memset32 820-920 pretty good :)

-So instead of implementing this and probably facing more endianness related issues, lets just use the white loop.
+So instead of implementing this and probably facing more endianness related issues, lets just use the while loop.
 Since this stuff is like 5% percent of the actual performance on bigger maps.